micropython/micropython/docs/library/asyncio.rst

 .. function:: start_server(callback, host, port, backlog=5, ssl=None)

     Start a TCP server on the given *host* and *port*.
-The *callback* will be called with incoming, accepted connections, and be passed 2 arguments: reader and writer streams for the connection.
+For each incoming, accepted connection, *callback* will be called in a new task with 2 arguments: reader and writer streams for the connection.

+    If you use taskgroups, you should use `run_server` instead.

     If *ssl* is a `ssl.SSLContext` object, this context is used to create the transport.